tnn1t1s/eth_dev/nft/colors/README.md

 To learn about transferring NFTs to your friends and family, follow this guide [Transferring ERC721 tokens](https://forum.openzeppelin.com/t/transferring-erc721-tokens/4726).

+To learn about adding meta data to NFTs for integration with Metamask and Opensea, and how to list and sell on OpenSea, watch [this excellent tutorial](https://www.youtube.com/watch?v=p36tXHX1JD8).

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.